alephnaughtpix/shippingforecast/README.md

 This script uses the Met Office RSS feed for the forecast, XSLT to transform to readable text, and Google Text to Speech to speak.
 Optionally, you can preface the forecast with a _[NOT INCLUDED]_ MP3 file containing the tune "Sailing By" (or indeed any theme).

-You can configure the content of the output by editing the file `translate.xs`.
+You can configure the content of the output by editing the file `translate.xsl`.
 Theoretically, this could be the basis of a generic speech to text internet reader.

 ### Technologies used: